 Black screen uniformity was great on this TV.
-I did not see any light bleed along any of the screens edges, nor could I detect any clouding or flash-lighting effects.
-While I’m on the subject of uniformity, I will point out that I did notice some very slight dark shading in all four corners of the TV’s screen.
+I did not see any light bleed along any of the screen’s edges, nor could I detect any clouding or flash-lighting effects.
+While I’m on the subject of uniformity, I will point out that I did notice some very slight dark shading in all four corners of the TV screen.
 This could only be seen during brightly lit picture images.
-I have found this to be a fairly common issue on LED TVs and would not be a deal breaker for me.
+I have found this to be a fairly common issue on LED TVs and would not be a deal-breaker for me.

 Sony’s X-Motion Clarity aided in doing a good job at keeping motion blur and related artifacts at bay; these results were very obvious while viewing footage of a basketball game which provided plenty of fast action as the players ran up and down the court.

-Side angle viewing: Color saturation and contrast loss is an expected short coming of most LED TVs that use VA panels when viewing the screen a wide angles.
-The 900F was no exception and exhibited this common behavior starting at around 15 degrees off axis.
+Side angle viewing: Color saturation and contrast loss is an expected shortcoming for most LED TVs that use VA panels when viewing the screen at wide angles.
+The 900F was no exception and exhibited this common behavior starting at around 15 degrees off-axis.

-Sound quality from the TV’s speakers was what I expected from a thin flat panel design – sound quality was thin and lean sounding with very little bass impact.
+The sound quality from the TV’s speakers was what I expected from a thin flat panel design – the sound quality was thin and lean sounding with very little bass impact.
 On the other hand, the sound output delivered a sense of spaciousness that made listening a bit more enjoyable.
 The sound was also clear which made dialogue easy to understand.